 Take home message

-Unfortunately, we have no long-term research to draw conclusions on the impact of the carnivore diet on our health.
+Unfortunately, we have no long-term research to conclude the impact of the carnivore diet on our health and any potential side effects.
 It’s possible that humans could be healthy on a carnivore diet as the human body is highly robust and resilient.

 However, there’s a difference between what’s possible and what’s optimum.

-Any diet that restricts entire food groups has the potential to be problematic.
-It’s likely that to reach optimum health, a diet based on the consumption of both animal and plant foods is the best bet to ensure we’re providing our bodies with everything they need to not only survive but thrive.
+It’s likely that to reach optimum health, a diet based on animal and plant foods is the best bet to ensure we’re providing our bodies with everything they need to survive and thrive.